The job market for API technical writers

 You may wonder what the motivation is behind these requirements, especially if the core APIs are RESTful.
 Here’s the most common scenario.
 The company has a REST API for interacting with their services.
 However, to make it easy for developers, the company provides SDKs and client implementations in various languages for the REST API.

 Take a look at Algolia’s API for an example.
 You can view the documentation for their REST API here.
-However, when you implement Algolia (which provides a search feature for your site), you’ll want to follow the documentation for your specific platform.
+However, when you implement Algolia (which provides a search feature for your site), you’ll probably follow the documentation for your specific platform.

 Although users could construct their own code when using the REST endpoints, most developers would rather leverage existing code to just copy and paste what they need.